 Adult neurogenesis was an incidental discovery during the process of perfecting the complex 3H-thymidine autoradiographic technique.
 Adult-generated neurons were found sparsely scattered in the neocortex (Altman Science 1962.pdf).
+More studies in the 1960s showed extensive adult neurogenesis in the hippocampus, and in the 1980s Shirley Bayer showed that the new neurons in the dentate granular layer actually added to the adult population in rats.
 In the 1990s adult neurogenesis was “rediscovered,” and those studies often did not give credit to the original Altman – Bayer work.
 Adult-generated neurons are routinely found in the granular layer of the dentate gyrus in the hippocampus and in the granular layer the olfactory bulb (see the olfactory development page).
 Here are our studies on the adult-generated hippocampal dentate granule cells; the new literature on hippocampal adult neurogenesis has expanded on what we presented many years ago.

 Altman Anat Rec 1963.pdf